ansible-lockdown/RHEL7-CIS/README.md

 ------------

 You should carefully read through the tasks to make sure these changes will not break your systems before running this playbook.
+If you want to do a dry run without changing anything, set the below sections (rhel7cis_section1-6) to false.

 Role Variables
 --------------